YueLiPicasso/intro_ocaml/OCanren_exercises/aircraft_fleet/README.md

 for fleets of various sizes to achieve certain ranges.
-In the table, `Forward (x)` means that (all aircraft in) the fleet fly forward for x units of distance; `Abandon([a1,...,an])` means that the after abondoning one aircraft, the new state of the fleet is `[a1,...,an]` where `a1,...,an` are fuel available for each aircraft in the fleet.
+In the table, `Forward (x)` means that (all aircraft in) the fleet fly forward for x units of distance; `Abandon([a1,...,an])` means that after abondoning one aircraft, the new state of the fleet is `[a1,...,an]` where `a1,...,an` are fuel available for each aircraft in the fleet.
 Without loss of generality, we always abandon the left most aircraft in the list.
 It took about 10 mins to compute for the